annoyinglyghost/SAMAR_EDA-on-Spotify-2023/README.md

 ---

+:heart:
 And that's a wrap for the analysis of the data of Spotify 2023.
-This was such a hard work but also fun at the same time.
-I enjoyed doing such codes and stuff to learn more about the python language.
-Hopefully this project was able to make people understand data's and different kinds of approaches to analyze it.
-In the end, I give thanks to both my Professors Maam Madecheen Pangalinan and Sir Nikko Lobos!
+This project was such hard work but also fun at the same time.
+I enjoyed creating such codes to learn more about Python.
+Hopefully, this project was able to help people understand data and different approaches to analyzing it.
+Ultimately, I thank my professors, Maam Madecheen Pangalinan and Sir Nikko Lobos!

 ---
 ## Author